Magic-Pod/issues/README.md

-This repository is only for managing Magic Pod issues.
+This repository is only for managing Magic Pod issues　and documents.

 Please create the issue about your troubles, questions, and feature requests on [Issues](https://github.com/Magic-Pod/issue-board/issues)!